tel/old-blog/_posts/2014-08-10-typing-transducers.md

 whole computation in a monad).

 However, if we beef up what `Transducer`s are then we *can* get a pure `take`.
-I'll talk about that in a later post.
+I'll explore that a bit in a later post.

 # Footnotes